samiyc/npsolver/readme.md

 Todo:
+- Update removeDuplicates() to remove : Node n°25 == A
+- More params at the entry : NbActiveNode, NbIo, PlayTests, OpType, lambda
-- Node op -> char/short\
+- Adding the divide op
-- Float Val for math/pythagore ?
+- More coverage